curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

   ],
 ) <unified-pseudocode>

-== Unified Comparison of Direct STEM Phase Estimators

-The phase estimators introduced above -- SSB, OBF, MF/WDD, parallax, and iCOM -- all originate from the same WPOA forward model in @eq-wpoa-forward and additive noise model in @eq-noise-model.
-They primarily differ in i) how they weight the bright-field intensities, ii) how they normalize the coherent sum, and iii) how much of the full aperture-overlap kernel they retain.

-SSB performs an unnormalized coherent projection using the full aperture-overlap kernel.
-OBF applies a noise-flattening scalar normalization.
-MF/WDD implements the least-squares matched filter, either in detector-space (MF) or in a mixed-domain (WDD).
-Parallax imaging uses a first-order approximation to the aperture-overlap kernel, keeping only the detector-frequency-dependent phase ramp $upright(e)^(upright(i) nabla_bold(k) chi(bold(k))dot bold(q))$.
-It is computationally cheap, and its subpixel accuracy enables scan step-size upsampling @Varnavides_2025.
-Finally, iCOM bypasses the overlap-kernel entirely, and instead takes the first moment of the bright-field intensities and reconstructs the phase by Fourier-integration of the resulting COM signal.

-With the exception of iCOM, these techniques rely on an accurate estimation of the aberrations, which can be calculated through optimization routines, based on self consistency error @Varnavides_2025, or in the case of parallax through fitting of cross-correlation shifts of real space images with a linear systems of equations @Varnavides_2023 @Yu_2025.
-@unified-pseudocode shows a unified pseudocode for the direct estimators we have seen so far, using a loop over bright-field pixels $bold(k)_text("BF")$.
-This leverages the fact that the aperture-overlap function is identically zero outside the probe aperture, is computationally more efficient, and enables natural upsampling via Fourier-tiling @Varnavides_2025.
-Due to the mixed-domain requirement, WDD cannot be computed by looping solely over bright-field pixels.

-== Impact of Direct Techniques on Materials Science
+== Materials Science Impact

 As highlighted in @fig-ctf, the ideal approach depends on the nature of the data and acquisition parameters.
 For in focus experiments, iCOM is often the preferred approach with the low computational overhead of this technique making it most compatible with in-situ approaches @bekkevold2024ultra.
 Conversely, parallax reconstructions are often performed for defocused acquisitions using large step-sizes, e.g. for beam-sensitive biological samples @Berk_2024 @Yu_2025.

-The SSB, OBF, and MF/WDD techniques, performing a full deconvolution of the aperture-overlap are suited for both in-focus and defocused acquisitions @Varnavides_2025, and can in-fact correct residual higher-order aberrations @Susi_2025.
+The SSB, OBF, and MF/WDD techniques, perform a full deconvolution of the aperture-overlap and are also suited for acquisitions with residual higher-order aberration @Varnavides_2025 @Susi_2025.
-However, acquisitions on aberration corrected instruments are often dominated by first-order aberrations such as defocus and astigmatism, suggesting the quadratic approximation provided by parallax yields a nearly identical reconstruction as SSB, OBF, or MF/WDD.
+However, acquisitions on aberration corrected instruments are often dominated by first-order aberrations such as defocus and astigmatism, suggesting the quadratic approximation provided by parallax yields a nearly identical reconstruction as SSB, OBF, or MF/WDD @Varnavides_2025_ssnr.

-Ultimately these approaches provide a powerful approach for phase retrieval for materials science samples, with examples including carbon nanotubes @yang2016simultaneous, 2D materials @o2022increasing @Susi_2025, and metal organic frameworks @Ma_2025, @shen2020imaging, and battery samples @lozano2018low.
+Ultimately these approaches provide a powerful approach for phase retrieval for materials science samples, with examples including carbon nanotubes @yang2016simultaneous, 2D materials @o2022increasing @Susi_2025, and metal organic frameworks @Ma_2025 @shen2020imaging, and battery samples @lozano2018low.
 These techniques are computationally efficient, meaning with modern computational resources,they can be reconstructed "live" during acquisition @Yu_2022 @Ooe_2021 @Pelz_2022 @Strauch_2021.

 For low dose experiments, the direct phase retrieval techniques perform remarkably well as compared to their more computationally expensive counterparts @Varnavides_2025_ssnr, suggesting that more advanced reconstruction approaches may not be needed offline.
 However, for thick samples and experiments with higher electron fluence, iterative approaches outperform their direct phase retrieval counterparts as described in @sec-iterative.